 The assignments will be goal-specific rather than task-specific in nature.
-That is, they will specify broad research objectives, a general empirical framework, and a dataset for each project, but will not specify in detail how the objectives are to be achieved or how the empirical framework is to be implemented.
-Students will therefore be responsible for formulating a specific research design for achieving the research objectives of each project, for deciding what specific empirical results are reported and how they are presented and interpreted, and for writing a complete, coherent and well-documented project report.
+That is, they will specify broad research objectives, a general empirical or econometric framework, and a dataset for each project, but will not specify in detail how the objectives are to be achieved or how the empirical framework is to be implemented.
+Students will therefore be responsible for formulating a specific research design for achieving the research objectives of each project, for executing or carrying out that research plan, for deciding what specific empirical results are reported and how they are presented and interpreted, and for writing an accurate, complete, coherent and well-documented project report.
 The required format for each project report is that of a short economics journal article.